Aiven-Open/klaw-docs/docs/docs/HowTo/schemas.md

 ## Manage schema

-Aiven\'s Karapace and Confluent\'s Schema Registry are two highly popular products that enable the management of schemas outside of a Kafka cluster.
+Aiven's Karapace and Confluent's Schema Registry are two highly popular products that enable the management of schemas outside of a Kafka cluster.
 For more infomation, see [Aiven Karapace](https://karapace.io) and [Confluent Schema